The Effects and Recovery from Founders Syndrome

-10. Coordinate Board involvement through use of committees, and the Executive Committee should track actions and their completion.
-The Executive Committee and new chief executive should meet on a weekly basis and track actions to their completion.
-Concurrently, Board members must try retain the perspective of a governing Board — this can be a major challenge to not get stuck in micro-management!
+10. Coordinate Board involvement through the use of committees, and the Executive Committee should track actions and their completion.
+The Executive Committee and the new chief executive should meet on a weekly basis and track actions to their completion.
+Concurrently, Board members must try to retain the perspective of a governing Board — this can be a major challenge to not get stuck in micro-management!

 Appendix A –

 Procedure for Transitioning to a New Chief Executive

 This procedure can be used to guide an organization through the transition to a new chief executive.
 The procedure addresses most of the major considerations during the transition, but there will certainly be unique items that will come.
 The procedure should be carefully reviewed by the relevant board members and current chief executive to ensure it is complete for their needs.
 (Note that this list is very useful as a risk management mechanism, e.g., for contingency planning, for review by an organization even if the chief executive is not leaving.)
 If the current chief executive is being fired, this procedure should be modified accordingly.
 This document contains the following sections:

 - Board Preparation

 - Administrative Preparation

 1. Typically, the chief executive will notify the board chair or other board member.
 The chair should immediately notify the rest of the board members in the next board meeting.